mframos3/hub-uc/README.md

-# hub-uc
+# HubUC
-Ruby on Rails app
+Ruby on Rails app to manage classrooms, courses, studygroups and more.

+# Authors
+ - @BFFV
+ - @jaromero6
+ - @mframos3